1997–98 Denver Nuggets season

 The 1997–98 Denver Nuggets season was the 22nd season for the Denver Nuggets in the National Basketball Association, and their 31st season as a franchise.

+Season summary

+Off-season

-The Nuggets received the fifth overall pick in the 1997 NBA draft, and selected power forward Tony Battie out of Texas Tech University.
-During the off-season, the team acquired Eric Williams from the Boston Celtics, acquired Johnny Newman, Joe Wolf, and power forward, and top draft pick Danny Fortson out of the University of Cincinnati from the Milwaukee Bucks, point guard and first-round draft pick Bobby Jackson out of the University of Minnesota from the Seattle SuperSonics, shooting guard and second-round draft pick Eric Washington out of the University of Alabama from the Orlando Magic, and signed free agent Dean Garrett.
+The Nuggets received the fifth overall pick in the 1997 NBA draft, and selected power forward Tony Battie out of Texas Tech University; the team also acquired Johnny Newman, Joe Wolf, and rookie power forward, and first-round draft pick Danny Fortson out of the University of Cincinnati from the Milwaukee Bucks on draft day.
+During the off-season, the Nuggets acquired Eric Williams from the Boston Celtics, acquired rookie point guard, and first-round draft pick Bobby Jackson out of the University of Minnesota from the Seattle SuperSonics, acquired rookie shooting guard, and second-round draft pick Eric Washington out of the University of Alabama from the Orlando Magic, and signed free agent and second-year center Dean Garrett.
+The team also hired former Nuggets player Bill Hanzlik as their new head coach.

+Regular season

-However, Williams suffered a devastating knee injury after only just four games, and was out for the remainder of the regular season, averaging 19.8 points and 5.3 rebounds per game, while Bryant Stith only played just 31 games due to ankle and foot injuries.
-At mid-season, the team signed free agent Cory Alexander, who was previously released by the San Antonio Spurs.
+Under Hanzlik and despite the addition of Williams, Garrett, Jackson, Battie and Fortson, the Nuggets set numerous unwanted records during this season, which started off with the team losing their first twelve games of the regular season.
+Williams suffered a devastating knee injury after only just four games, and was out for the remainder of the season, averaging 19.8 points and 5.3 rebounds per game, while Bryant Stith only played just 31 games due to ankle and foot injuries.
+After 40 games and a dreadful 23-game losing streak, which was tied with the 1995–96 Vancouver Grizzlies, the Nuggets had a 2–38 record (.050 in winning percentage), a mark equalled only by the 1993–94 Dallas Mavericks.
+With the team holding a 4–42 record at the All-Star break, General Manager Allan Bristow was fired.

-The Nuggets set numerous unwanted records during this season, which started off with the team losing their first twelve games under new head coach, former Nuggets player Bill Hanzlik.
+At mid-season, the Nuggets signed free agent Cory Alexander, who was previously released by the San Antonio Spurs.
+The team later on posted a 16-game losing streak between February and March, before finally avoiding a possibility of the worst-ever NBA record against the Golden State Warriors on March 27, 1998.
 The Nuggets finished in last place in the Midwest Division with the league's worst record at 11–71, which was also the team's worst record in franchise history.
 Their eleven wins equaled the third-fewest in an 82-game NBA season along with the 1992–93 Dallas Mavericks, and just like the Mavericks were for a long time viewed as likely to beat the 1972–73 Philadelphia 76ers record of winning only nine games in a full season, and the 2015–16 76ers, who only won just ten games.
 Incidentally, the NFL's Denver Broncos had won the Super Bowl earlier in 1998 and would go towards the Super Bowl again in the same year when this occurred.